Ormesby: 1900s

 Miss Elizabeth Caroline Brown, who died in 1905, was a noted local benefactor and paid for the erection of a number of buildings in Ormesby including Ormesby House and the now demolished Ormesby School.

 Ormesby Hall estate built a row of three brick and tile cottages, where numbers 2–6 Church Lane are now located, at the beginning of the 20th century.
 Some thirty years later, to mark the Silver Jubilee of King George V in 1935, Colonel Pennyman pulled down the old Black Lion Inn and the cottages on Church Lane to erected Jubilee Bank.

 Jubilee Bank was created as a row of twenty-eight estate workers' cottages to replace the four previous buildings.
 Architects, Kitching & Co of Middlesbrough, designed both rows in the fashionable Arts and Crafts vernacular style.
 A row of four cottages, opposite Ormesby House, were demolished in the 1960s.
 Mudd's Cottage, currently numbered 38, and the old Vicarage (now known as Hambleton House) still survive.

+Ormesby was an ancient parish in the North Riding of Yorkshire.
+It included the townships of Eston, Morton, Normanby and Upsall, as well as a township of Ormesby covering the village itself but also stretching northwards to the banks of the River Tees.
+Each township became a separate civil parish in 1866.